Onyx-Protocol/Onyx/docs/core/learn-more/configure-block-signers.md

     https://<generator-host>:<generator-port>
 ```

+**Note**: If the signer's `cored` process was running during configuration,
-At this point it may be necessary to quit and restart the Chain Core Mac app in order to pick up the configuration changes made with `corectl`.
+it will need to be restarted to pick up the configuration changes made
+with `corectl`.

 Once the configured cores are running, the block signer will download the initial block from the block generator, and then automatically validate and sign new blocks as the block generator delivers them.